AliyunContainerService/pouch/docs/contributions/code_styles.md

 ## Code Review Comments

-When collaborating in Pouch project, we follow the style from [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments).
+When collaborating in PouchContainer project, we follow the style from [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments).
 Before contributing, we treat this as a must-read.

 ## Additional Style Rules